Haseeb-Moheb/react-chat-haseeb-marcel/Instructions.md

 As this is a group project, it would be much easier to work on it if everyone had access to the same data.
 For that reason:

 -   [ ] Setup MongoDB Atlas cluster and utilize it to CRUD your database for this project.
-You must utilize .dotenv in this project to hide your username, password, and your connection string away from prying eyes of other GitHub users.
+You must utilize.dotenv in this project to hide your username, password, and your connection string away from prying eyes of other GitHub users.

 -   [ ] Add `update` and `delete` endpoints to your `rooms` controller
 -   [ ] Add `update` and `delete` endpoints to your `users` controller